 Would you believe me if I told you that you can control your media player with your hand?
 Yep, just like the Xbox Kinect.
 But this time, all you need is your webcam and three steady hand gestures.

 Flutter works with iTunes, Spotify, Winamp, VLC and Windows Media Player on Windows and Mac.
-However, in addition to those local apps, Flutter can also control YouTube, Netflix, Grooveshark and Pandora via the Chrome extension.
+However, in addition to those local apps, Flutter can also control YouTube, Netflix, Grooveshark and Pandora via the Chrome extension [No longer available].

 Flutter has actually been covered on MakeUseOf before, by Simon.